-Burma's trekking paths are yet to be overwhelmed by visitors and they give access to otherwise unreachable local tribe groups.
+Myanmar's trekking paths are yet to be overwhelmed by visitors and they give access to otherwise unreachable local tribe groups.
 Routes run through the whole of the country, from the Himalayan foothills in the north to the lower-level rice fields of the south, with choices for hardy trekkers and occasional walkers alike.
 My favourite is the two-day trek from Pindaya.
-This pretty town is best-known for its extensive cave network, which contains thousand of gold Buddha statues.
+This pretty town is best-known for its extensive cave network, which contains thousands of gold Buddha statues.

 Peru by Anna Barnard

 The classic Inca Trail to Machu Picchu in Peru is the most well-known but there are great alternatives to be found.
 The Mountain Lodges of Peru is an innovative trek that follows a similar route to the Inca Trail's Salkantay route, but instead of camping in tents guests stay in comfortable lodges.
 This trek is walked at a gentler pace than others, lasting seven days in total, as opposed to the usual five.
 Discover lost Inca citadels, breathtaking snow-capped peaks and warm, welcoming people in comfort and style.

 'Tramping' is possibly New Zealand's favourite pastime, if you discount all rugby-related activities.
 It is perfectly feasible to take yourself off into the wilderness on one of the many day walks, but it is the longer multi-day tramps that really get to the heart of the country.
 A great option is a day trek through Tongariro National Park, with its multitude of snow-capped volcanoes, craters, alpine lakes, pristine rainforest, sparkling rivers, dramatic waterfalls and astonishing wildlife.

 Plan a walking holiday in Nepal or Bhutan